 Dr Ali Reid is a Learning Adviser in the Student Engagement Unit, based on the City East campus of UniSA.
-Ali provides support to UniStart students at UniSA.
+Ali provides support to UniStart Online students at UniSA.
 She also works with a team of Learning Advisers to provide academic learning support for students across the university through online Study Help resources, academic skills workshops, in-course workshops, individual appointments, and student peer support training.

 About me

 Dr Ali Reid is a Learning Adviser in the Student Engagement Unit, based on the City East campus of UniSA.
-Ali provides support to UniStart students at UniSA.
+Ali provides support to UniStart Online students at UniSA.
 She also works with a team of Learning Advisers to provide academic learning support for students across the university through online Study Help resources, academic skills workshops, in-course workshops, individual appointments, and student peer support training.

 Ali has a BA in International Development (Anthropology Minor), a First Class Hons in Anthropology, and a PhD in Anthropology with the University of Adelaide.
 Ali's research has explored the motivations and experiences of refugee and asylum seeker support workers who are often providing critical support to people who have fled circumstances of war, conflict, violence, torture and trauma.